lucalevi/network-availability/README.md

 # Network Availability script
-Program to calculate yearly and seasonal "availability" (amount of available, uncompromised railroads) on a rail network.
+You are able to download the program to calculate yearly and seasonal "availability" (amount of available, uncompromised railroads) on a rail network.
 Output are statistics (graphs) <!-- and inference (AI-based model: OpenAI GPT 4) -->
 of the data on railroads of municipality domain.

 ## How the program born